austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finished RSVP buttons, cleaned up the code, pushed to dev, and attended CodeClub meetup

 **Thoughts**: Ready to get back to the FCC React projects and try to code the React way rather than the hacky way.
 Recently I have not been coding as much, and I need to kick it back into high gear if I want to meet my goal.

+### Day 52: September 15, 2017

+**Today's Progress**: Started recipe box project, began the design using bootstrap

+**Thoughts**: Ready to start using bootstrap and making my websites cleaner.
+This seems like a good project to get more familiar with the React lifecycle.